nailabc/markdown-cv/index.md

 </div>

 ## Summary
 I am a Ph.D. candidate at the University of Montreal, in the [Shapiro lab](http://www.shapirolab.ca/).
-I am interested in microbial and aquatic ecology, evolution and genomics, and I have experience in microbial ecology, molecular biology and bioinformatics.
+I am interested in microbial and aquatic ecology, evolution and genomics.
 I am Fluent in English, French and Portuguese and I am engaged in science popularization and education in these three languages.

 <!--### Key skills
 * Bioinformatics for microbiome studies (metagenomics and amplicon sequencing)